jakubks/orth_rubrene/README.md

 # orth_rubrene
-Code for generating in orthorhombic rubrene crystal geometries in GROMACS format
+Code for generating orthorhombic rubrene crystal geometries in a GROMACS (.gro) format.
+The corresponding topology files can be found in the SI of

 Orthorhombic crystal geometry is based on the data from Jurchescu, O. D., Meetsma, A., & Palstra, T. T. (2006).
 Low-temperature structure of rubrene single crystals grown by vapor transport.
 Acta Crystallographica Section B: Structural Science, 62(2), 330-334.